 Final Words

-Thanks for reading it out till here, and we hope you all have gotten a good clarification on CSS layouts with borders, units, and spacing.
-Becoming a web developer is not a work of science, however, certain concepts should be clear to create a well-responsive and eye-appealing website.
+Thanks for reading it till here, and we hope you all have gotten a good clarification on CSS layouts with borders, units, and spacing.
+Becoming a web developer is not as difficult as it may seem; however, certain concepts should be clear to create a well-responsive and eye-appealing website.
 This write-up discusses some of those concepts that will help you become a fine professional in the web development realm.
 Also, if you are keen to enter this industry with a good package, you can check out our full-stack web development course on YouTube.

 Frequently Asked Questions

 Ans.
 Padding is the space between the content and its border.
-Margin is a space outside elements that separates elements from each other.
-Padding pushes the content from insid, and margin does some with elements from outside.
+Margin is a space outside elements that separates them from each other.
+Padding pushes the content from inside, and margin creates spacing between elements from outside.

 Ans.
 You can use margin: auto with a fixed width to center a div, or use flexbox to put justify-content: center; and align-items: center; at the parent.
-Lastly, you can consider positioning to center a div through position: absolute, and transform.
+Lastly, you can consider positioning a centre div through position: absolute, and transform.

 Ans.
 First of all, you need to ensure that the width and the height are the same, like 100px by 100px.
 Then you have to insert border-radius: 50% in CSS, which will make it a circle shape.
 Also note, if you are adding an image, then always consider object-fit: cover so that the image fits perfectly in the circle.